tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/.NET SDK/对象操作/上传与复制对象_intl_en.md

 // Initialize TransferManager
 TransferManager transferManager = new TransferManager(cosXml, transferConfig);

-String bucket = "examplebucket-1250000000"; // Bucket in the format: BucketName-APPID String cosPath = "exampleobject"; // The location identifier of the object in the bucket, i.e. the object key String srcPath = @"temp-source-file";// Absolute path to the local file if (!File.Exists(srcPath)) {
+String bucket = "examplebucket-1250000000"; // Bucket name in the format: BucketName-APPID String cosPath = "exampleobject"; // Identifier of the object in the bucket, i.e., the object key String srcPath = @"temp-source-file";// Absolute path to the local file
-  // If the destination file does not exist, create a temporary test file File.WriteAllBytes(srcPath, new byte[1024]);
-}

-// Upload an object
+// An object to upload
-COSXMLUploadTask uploadTask = new COSXMLUploadTask(bucket, "COS_REGION", cosPath); // COS_REGION is the bucket region
+COSXMLUploadTask uploadTask = new COSXMLUploadTask(bucket, cosPath);
 uploadTask.SetSrcPath(srcPath);

-// Sync invocation
-var autoEvent = new AutoResetEvent(false);

 uploadTask.progressCallback = delegate (long completed, long total) {